 - Whisk in the cornstarch to the reserved marinade and set aside.

-- Heat a cast iron skillet or wok on high heat, add olive oil and broccoli, salt and pepper and cook 5-6 minutes just until soft.
+- Heat a skillet (I use cast iron) or wok on high heat, add olive oil and broccoli, salt and pepper and cook 5-6 minutes just until soft.
 Remove from pan and set aside.

 - Add the butter to the skillet and add shrimp discarding and marinade.
 Cook until the shrimp turns pink about 2 minutes each side.